Offline Media Compression on Windows

 |---|---|

-| NDA client exports | Third-party storage |
+| NDA client exports | Third-party storage of masters |

 | Embargoed campaign assets | Leak before launch |

-| HR or legal PDFs | Sensitive metadata leaves the device |
+| HR or legal PDFs | Sensitive text and metadata leave the PC |

-| Slow or metered connection | Upload time rivals encode time |
+| Metered or hotel Wi-Fi | Upload time rivals encode time |

 | Air-gapped workstation | No reliable internet at all |

-| Media | Common inputs | Typical offline output |
+| Media | Common inputs | Typical local output |

 |---|---|---|